Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Results

-The training benefits from including quantum circuits in the networks, not only from the perspective of achieving a specific MSE.
-There is also an improvement in terms of MSE ratio for a fixed number of epochs (Fig.~\ref{fig:mse_ratio_xsin}).
-As with the epoch ratio, the MSE ratio strongly depends on the general accuracy limit.
-While for larger general accuracy limits qPINNs perform only slightly better (brighter lines in Fig.~\ref{fig:convergence_rate_ratio}), for small general accuracy limits the MSE of qPINNs is up to 100 times smaller than the MSE of cPINNs in the same training epoch (darker lines in Fig.~\ref{fig:convergence_rate_ratio}).
-Nevertheless, eventually all MSE ratios seem to increase back to $1$ when approaching the general accuracy limit, if they were trained sufficient long.\\ In summary, the general accuracy limit defines the potential of a qPINN compared to a cPINN of the same size.
-While a larger general accuracy limit restricts the possibility of improvement, a smaller general accuracy limit enables superior performance.
-This is not only true for the boundary conditions 'xsin' considered here, but applies also for 'poly' which is presented in Supplemental Material \cite{supp_mat}.
-Not only are qPINNs trained faster than cPINNs in terms of epochs, but their training is also more stable when the number of collocation points is small in relation to the problem complexity.
+Not only does the training of qPINNs converge in fewer training epochs than the training of cPINNs, their training is also more stable when the number of collocation points is small in relation to the problem complexity.
 In general, reducing the amount of training data can slow down the training, but the final performance does not seem to be impacted, as long as the network does not get stuck in a local minimum.
 As visualized in Fig.~\ref{fig:success_ratio}, for large training datasets all instances of cPINNs and qPINNs are trained successfully.
 However, when reducing the number of collocation points, the success ratio for cPINNs is reduced, which can be caused by the cPINNs getting stuck in a local minimum, limiting their performance.
-Meanwhile, qPINNs are trained even with fewer collocation points.
+Meanwhile, qPINNs are trained successfully even with the smallest number of collocation points tested.